-5. Conformance
+25 5.
+Conformance

-5.1 Binding Conformance
+26 5.1 Binding Conformance

-Any binding that supports the attributes defined in Section 4.1 General Attribute Definitions and Semantics MUST support multiple instances of the Name, Version, and Patch attributes related to user and resident applications.
+- 27 Any binding that supports the attributes defined in Section 4.1 General Attribute Definitions and Semantics MUST support - 28 multiple instances of the Name, Version, and Patch attributes related to firmware or user/resident applications.

-5.2 HCD Conformance
+29 5.2 HCD Conformance

-This section contains the implementation requirements for HCDs that support Hardcopy Device Health Attributes.
-In addition, Section 4.1 General Attribute Definitions and Semantics contains additional required behaviors and interactions for these attributes.
+- 30 This section contains the implementation requirements for HCDs that support Hardcopy Device Health Attributes.
+In - 31 addition, Section 4.1 General Attribute Definitions and Semantics contains additional required behaviors and interactions for - 32 these attributes.